 Reflections on Parallels #15

-This work has been selected from 2811 submissions and will be exhibited at
+This work was selected from 2811 submissions and is being exhibited at:

 The Jerwood Space, London 13 September – 22 October 2017